dbp/sublime-parsel/readme.md

 About
 -----
-This is a syntax highlighting package for a toy language called ParselTongue that is used in Brown CS's course on programming languages.
+This is a Sublime Text 2 syntax highlighting package for a toy language called ParselTongue that is used in Brown CS's course on programming languages.
 If you aren't taking that class, this will not be useful to you.

 Installing
 ----------
+If you have Package Control installed, then run Package Control: Add Repository and enter http://github.com/dbp/sublime-parsel; then you can Package Control: Install Package and enter sublime-parsel.

-Either copy or symlink ParselTongue.tmLanguage in the User packages folder (accessible via a menu, varies by platform).
+Alternatively, you can either copy or symlink ParselTongue.tmLanguage in the User packages folder (accessible via a menu, varies by platform).
 It will then recognize .psl files as ParselTongue and highlight accordingly.

 Improvements
 ------------